What is PCOS? Causes and Treatment of Polycystic Ovary Syndrome

 Key highlights:

-1. PCOS is a complex hormonal disorder that affects millions of women in their reproductive years, leading to irregular periods, excess androgen, and polycystic ovaries.
+1. PCOS is a complex hormonal disorder that affects millions of women in their reproductive years, leading to irregular periods, excess androgen (a steroid hormone such as testosterone that controls masculine characteristics), and polycystic ovaries.

-2. The condition is linked to insulin resistance, low-grade inflammation, and heredity and genetics in PCOS, which can impact overall female reproductive health and long-term well-being.
+2. The condition is linked to insulin resistance, low-grade inflammation, and genetics in PCOS, which can impact overall female reproductive health and long-term well-being.

-3. Women with PCOS may experience fertility problems, pregnancy complications, and an increased risk of heart disease, sleep apnea, and endometrial cancer risk if left untreated.
+3. Women with PCOS may experience fertility problems, pregnancy complications, acne, thinning scalp hair, and excess facial hair.
+Increased risk of heart disease, sleep apnea, and endometrial cancer risk occurs if left untreated.

-4. While there is no permanent cure, PCOS diagnosis and treatment through lifestyle changes, medications, and weight management in PCOS can help women lead healthy and balanced lives.
+4. While there is no permanent cure, a PCOS diagnosis can be treated and even reversed through diet and lifestyle changes, medications, and weight management, which enables women to lead healthy and balanced lives.

 What is PCOS?